-Ben Orchiderous of the Big Island of Hawaii has built a cordwood shed (for practice) and a 16 sided cordwood home for living.
-Besides running an orchid nursery with 40,000 varieties, he also built a two story Earthwood style cordwood home in his spare time.
+Ben Orchiderous of the Big Island of Hawaii has built a cordwood shed (for practice) and a 16-sided cordwood home for living.
+Besides running an orchid nursery with 40,000 varieties, he also built a two-story Earthwood-style cordwood home in his spare time.
 Here are some photos and descriptions of this gorgeously awesome cordwood home in one of the most beautiful places in the world.

-From his deck he can see the Pacific Ocean to the east and the volcano Mona Kea to the west.
+From his deck, he can see the Pacific Ocean to the east and the volcano Mona Kea to the west.
 For his cordwood walls, he used large rounds of Ohia Lehua and Captain Cook Pine.”The ‘Ōhi’a Lehua tree is one of the most common trees in Hawai’i.
 Almost always the name ‘Ōhi’a refers to the tree and Lehua to the flower…The Red Lehua flower is the official flower of the Big Island.
 (Credit Hawaiian Plants.)”

-His home is surrounded with orchids and native plants.
+His home is surrounded by orchids and native plants.
 This is the rainy side of the Big Island and provides the most perfect weather for orchid growing.
 That is why David moved his family to the Big Island.

 Rob Roy introduced me to David via email once he knew we were going to visit the Big Island.
 David was a gracious and engaging host.
 I thank Rob for his kindness in helping make the connection.